TheArturthur/CoppermindScraper/Cosmere/Preservation.md

 At the [[Battle of Hathsin\|Battle of Hathsin]], as Marsh and Elend fought, Vin fuelled Elend's Allomancy to allow him to keep up.
 During the fight, he burned [[Atium\|atium]] with [[Duralumin\|duralumin]], which allowed him to perceive all of Preservation's plan.
 Now aware of what had to be done, Elend let Marsh kill him.
 Vin, now with her last reason to live gone, likewise realized why she held the power.
 As someone new to it, she was able to use it in destructive ways, as it has not yet warped her mind to its intent.
 She rammed into Ruin with the whole of her power, killing them both.

 ### Sazed
+For the history of Sazed prior to becoming Preservation, see Sazed#History.
 >“*I am, unfortunately, the Hero of Ages .*”
 \-Sazed[53]